 All assignments, written papers and quizzes will be graded and returned to the students one week after the assignment is due.
 E-mail and phone messages will be returned within two days.
 A student or the instructor may request a student conference at any time during the semester.
-A midsemester grade report will be provided to each student by March 15th.
+Grades can be checked in Canvas on an on-going basis.